top of page

 The cover is a piece of art (trust me, it is), and The Drummers can be thought of as a brand, so The Drummers could be correct.

-Artistically, I also felt the apostrophe made the title look unbalanced.
+Leaving the apostrophe out neutralises the ownership issue while still clearly communicating who the book is by and for. â€‹ Artistically, I also felt the apostrophe made the title look unbalanced.
 As did the diacritics (accent marks) on vade mecum, though no one has yet commented on their absence.

-Ultimately it's my book, so if I want to leave off the apostrophe and diacritics, I will.
+Ultimately, it's my book, so if I want to leave off the apostrophe and diacritics, I will.
 And I have.
+Hopefully that answers the concerns over the use or non use of an apostrophe in the book titles.

 5. Why are the books so big?